 Now that we’ve gone through why you should monitor, who should do the monitoring, and some basics for rewarding good drivers, it’s time to determine next steps for your efforts.
 In anything you do, it’s important to set a goal for yourself, and monitoring driver performance should be no different.

 Goals are great — they help us prove how effective we are, keep us focused, and push us to be better.
 Make sure your goals are Specific, Measurable, Attainable, Realistic and Time-Bound (SMART).
 Goals are totally ineffective if they’re not grounded in reality.
 That’s why it’s critical to set SMART goals.
 If you don’t measure it, it does not get done!

 Be Prepared – Look into More Robust Tools to Aid in Monitoring

 It’s important to pre-determine what tools you plan to use to aid in your monitoring.
-Vehicle telematics with a real-time driver feedback system such as the ACETECH AVA Driver Coaching system should be the minimum requirement if you are serious about safety and data.
+Vehicle telematics with a real-time driver feedback system should be the minimum requirement if you are serious about safety and data.
 If your budget does not allow, consider the tactics below to monitor performance.
 Remember data drives decisions and you can’t improve what you don’t measure.
 That’s why a solution to provide robust data is key to a safe operating fleet.

 • Peer feedback